Watch our latest webinar on demand: Postgres plan monitoring and management.

 API key

 As an alternative to OAuth, you can authenticate using a pganalyze read API key.
-This gives full read access to your account data, equivalent to granting the "Full read access" OAuth permission.
+This gives full read access to your account data, equivalent to granting the “Full read access” OAuth permission.
+It does not grant write access: the Workbooks tools are only available through OAuth with workbook write access.

 To use API key authentication, first create an API key, then configure your MCP client to pass the key as a Bearer token in the Authorization header.
 For example, with Claude Code: